LOVAT-compliance/vatcompliance-magento1-api/README.md

 Download archive.
 Create a folder Lovat on ```/app/code/community``` .
 In the Lovat folder, paste the folder ```Interfacing```
 Folder ```etc``` file ```Lovat_Interfacing.xml``` paste in the folder behind the path ```/app/etc/modules```.
 Reset the cache on the site ```System->Cache Management```

+## Support
+If you find a bug in our extension or have general questions about Lovat, please [contact our support team.](https://vatcompliance.co/contacts)